-- It is your responsibility to make sure you are connected to the Internet for the entire meeting to be able to vote and ask questions. - Consider submitting questions in advance of the Meeting by emailing the Corporate Secretary at corporate.secretary@canadalife.com.
+It is your responsibility to make sure you are connected to the Internet for the entire meeting to be able to vote and ask questions.

 In the event of technical malfunction or other significant problem that disrupts the Meeting, the Chair of the Meeting may adjourn, recess, or expedite the Meeting, or take such other action as the Chair determines is appropriate considering the circumstances.